New York

 In 2024, as part of a broader budget law (NY AB 8808/SB 8308), lawmakers enacted a right of action against non-consensual sexual deepfakes and a prohibition on political deepfakes without a disclaimer.
 Lawmakers further clarified the political deepfake law with additional legislation in 2024 (NY AB 10402/SB 9678) that clarified that a person who distributes or publishes deepfake political communication must have actual knowledge that it is materially deceptive and that penalties shall not apply for reporting that clearly acknowledges there are questions about the authenticity of the media.

 In 2024, as part of a broader law on the fashion industry (NY AB 5631/SB 9832), New York included a digital replica under the definition of “modeling services” and required written consent for the creation or use of a fashion model’s digital replica.
+In 2025, New York lawmakers built on this by adding digital replicas to the state’s right of publicity law (NY AB 8882/SB 8391).

 Legislative & Regulatory History